jjvanzon/Circular-Language-Spec/spec/classes/classes.md

 ![](images/Classes.014.png)

-The object reference on the left would point out its class on the right.
-The object at the bottom would also point out its class on the right.
+The object reference on the left might point out its class on the right.
+The object at the bottom might also point out its class on the right.
 The solid line might be ok for the object reference to point to the object, since they seem to have the same class.

 ### Object Reference without a Class

-When an object reference would not have a class, this might suggest the possibility to point to *any* object.
+When an object reference might not have a class, this might suggest the possibility to point to *any* object.

 ![](images/Classes.015.png)

 The 'untyped' object reference at the top-left might point to an object of any class.
-It seems to point to an object at the bottom, which appears to have a class, that the'untyped' object reference would not specifically refer to.
+It seems to point to an object at the bottom, which appears to have a class, that the'untyped' object reference might not specifically refer to.

 An interpretation might be that an 'untyped' object reference could take on the class of an object it may point to.
 So indirectly it might have a class.

 ### No Class != Defines its own Class?

 Something might have been unclear at one point.
 Objects might be usable as classes.
-It may be tempting to think that an object *without* a class would define *its* *own* class.
+It may be tempting to think that an object *without* a class might define *its* *own* class.
 It might be handy to not think of it that way, but think of it as object without a class simply not having a class.
-Having no class might suggest something would be arbitrary.
+Having no class might suggest something might be arbitrary.

 There may be examples where this might be a helpful concept.

-### Object Reference would define its Own Class?
+### Object Reference might define its Own Class?

 There may be other examples, but it might be unfortunate to think of an *object reference* as defining its own class.
 Because then the object reference may only point to … itself?